-My preferred way to use Grammarly is the stand alone application.
-This application only works when you are connected to the Internet, but I prefer it to using a web-based interface.
+My preferred way to use Grammarly is the stand-alone application.
+This application only works when you are connected to the Internet, but I prefer it to use a web-based interface.
 I have already run nearly 200,000 words through the Grammarly app, and I'm consistently pleased with the results.
 Like the web version, this one can only handle documents of moderate size.

 I copy and paste my work into Grammarly section by section.
 This works well for me as that is how I write in Scrivener anyways.
 I write one section at a time, so it makes sense to edit in the same manner.